 Find some employees who enjoy organizing events and delegate the responsibility to them.

 A planning team can muster up some excitement and get employees excited about the annual party.

-Provide a structure for the event so they know where to focus their energies.
+Provide a structure for the event so this team knows where to focus their energies.

-For example, ask them to come up with an event theme, activities, prizes, food selection, venue, and decorations.
+For example, ask the team to create an event theme, activities, prizes, food selection, venue, and decorations.

 3. Provide Formal Invitations

-Everyone enjoys getting that invitation in the mail or the email alert that you received an online invitation.
+Everyone enjoys getting an invitation in the mail or an email alert that you receive from an online invitation.

 Send the invitations out in ample time to ensure everyone gets the event on their calendar.

 There are several advantages to including an employee’s family at the annual Christmas party.

 First, it will make spouses and significant others feel included.